Powered by SchoolDash

 Surley Row, Emmer Green, Reading RG4 8LR

-Particular strengths include Environment, Finances, Attendance and Sixth form.
+Particular strengths include Environment, Finances, Attendance and Attainment.
 Relative weaknesses include Representation and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.